Search for cities, countries, lakes and rivers

 Water Temperature Chart for Chattahoochee River in Atlanta Over the Last 30 Days

-Today the water temperature in Atlanta is lower than the same day in previous years.
-The water temperature range here in February is from 37°F to 61°F. The water temperature has decreased over the past 7 days but has increased over the past month.
+Today the water temperature in Atlanta is higher than the same day in previous years.
+The water temperature range here in May is from 46°F to 70°F. The water temperature has decreased over the past 7 days but has increased over the past month.

 The forecasted water temperature values for Atlanta are presented in the table below.